Pair Draw

 - Observe if team members are more collaborative and explicit in their communication in subsequent meetings.

-- You can refer back to the activity in future discussions by asking, "Are we in Round 1 or Round 2 on this topic right now?"
+- Refer back to the activity in future discussions by asking, "Are we in Round 1 or Round 2 on this topic right now?"